Constitution of Malaysia: Legislative power of Parliament and Legislative Process

 Parliament has the exclusive power to make federal laws over matters falling under the Federal List and the power, which is shared with the State Legislatures, to make laws on matters in the Concurrent List (see the 9th Schedule of the Constitution).

 With some exceptions, a law is made when a bill is passed by both houses and has received royal assent from the Yang di-Pertuan Agong, which is deemed given if the bill is not assented to within 30 days of presentation.
 The Dewan Rakyat's passage of a bill is not required if it is a money bill (which includes taxation bills).
 For all other bills passed by the Dewan Rakyat which are not Constitutional amendment bills, the Dewan Rakyat has the power to veto any amendments to bills made by the Dewan Negara and to override any defeat of such bills by the Dewan Negara.

 The process requires that the Dewan Rakyat pass the bill a second time in the following Parliamentary session and, after it has been sent to Dewan Negara for a second time and failed to be passed by the Dewan Negara or passed with amendments that the Dewan Rakyat does not agree, the bill will nevertheless be sent for Royal assent (Art.
 66–68), only with such amendments made by the Dewan Negara, if any, which the Dewan Rakyat agrees.

 Qualifications for and Disqualification from Parliament

-Article 47 states that every citizen who is 21 or older is qualified to be a member of the Dewan Rakyat and every citizen over 30 is qualified to be a senator in the Dewan Negara, unless in either case he or she is disqualified under one of the grounds set out in Article 48.
+Article 47 states that every citizen who is 18 or older is qualified to be a member of the Dewan Rakyat and every citizen over 30 is qualified to be a senator in the Dewan Negara, unless in either case he or she is disqualified under one of the grounds set out in Article 48.
 These include unsoundness of mind, bankruptcy, acquisition of foreign citizenship or conviction for an offence and sentenced to imprisonment for a term of not less than one year or to a "fine of not less than two thousand ringgit".

+Before 11 September 2019, the minimum age requirement to be a member of Dewan Rakyat was 21 years old instead of the current 18 years old requirement.
+This was changed after the Parliament passed a constitutional amendment in 2019 to lower both the minimum voting age and the minimum age to be a member of Dewan Rakyat or State Legislative Assembly to 18 years old.